viant/bqtail/tail/README.md

 - ErrorURL: - errors location
 - AsyncTaskURL: transient storage location for managing async batches and BigQuery job post actions
 - SyncTaskURL: transient storage location for managing batch load job in sync mode.
-- RulesURL: base URL where each rule is JSON file with rules arrays
+- RulesURL: base URL where each rule is JSON or YAML file with one or more rule
 - CorruptedFileURL: url for corrupted files
 - InvalidSchemaURLL: url for incompatible schema files
 - TriggerBucket - trigger bucket